Durand Cup 2019: Marcus Joseph brace downs Mohun Bagan, lands Gokulam Kerala title | Goal.com

 Joseph could have scored a third in the 86th minute from Naocha Singh’s cross but the skipper failed to touch the ball from a very close range.

-A minute later Gokulam were down to 10 men after central defender Jestin George received his second book and a red card for an ugly challenge on Kimkima.
+A minute later Gokulam were down to ten men after central defender Jestin George received his second book and a red card for an ugly challenge on Kimkima.

 Bagan players for a penalty in the dying moments of the match when Irshad blocked Suhair's shot inside the box.
 The home team were convinced about the penalty but the referee thought otherwise.

-Gokulam Kerala became the second team from Kerala after FC Kochin to win the prestigious Durand Cup.
+Gokulam Kerala became the second team from Kerala after FC Kochin to win the prestigious Durand Cup and in their very first participation itself.
+Mohun Bagan lost a third consecutive Durand Cup final after 2004 and 2009.